-9.3.10 Integrated Health and Care Arrangements
+9.2.9 Integrated Health and Care Arrangements

 At the end of 2011, the Scottish Government announced its intention that (over the course of this current parliamentary session) legislation will be brought forward to further integrate health and adult social care services.
-Under the Scottish Government's proposals, NHS Boards and Local Authorities will be required to set up a Health and Social Care Partnership that would replace/supercede existing current Community Health (and Care) Partnership arrangements.
-The NHS Board and the Local Authority will devolve their service budgets to the new partnership entities, that at the time of the initial annoucement were suggested as including primary and community health (including NHS children's services), adult social care and an element of NHS acute sector expenditure.
+Under the proposals currently being consulted upon by the Scottish Government, NHS Boards and Local Authorities will be required to set up a Health and Social Care Partnership that would replace/supersede existing current Community Health (and Care) Partnership arrangements.
+The NHS Board and the Local Authority will devolve their service budgets to the new partnership entities, that at the time of the initial announcement were suggested as including primary and community health (including NHS children's services), adult social care and an element of NHS acute sector expenditure.
 They will jointly appoint an accountable officer who will be responsible for the integrated budget and manage service delivery and development.
 All the new partnerships will be asked to deliver and report on seven national outcomes, underpinned by a number of performance indicators.
 The new partnerships will make decisions on service provision, redesign and the use of their 'pooled' budget.
 The jointly appointed accountable officer will have a level of delegated autonomy that allows them to make decisions about the use of the budget to deliver the outcomes without on-going reference upwards to the individual statutory partners.
-The initial annoucement explicitly stated that the initial common focus for all the new arrangementw would be integrating services for older people.
+These proposals reinforce the strength of the arrangement that WDC and NHSGGC put in place when establishing the CHCP in 2010.